INFRAFRONTIER / IMPC Stakeholder Meeting 2018

 Fabio Mammano, CNR-IBCN: In vivo genetic manipulation of inner ear connexin expression by bovine adeno-associated viral vectors

-Monica Justice, University of Toronto, SickKids Research Institute: Mouse models for Rett Syndrome
+Monica Justice, University of Toronto, SickKids Research Institute: A forward genetic suppressor screen in Mecp2 mice reveals therapies for Rett Syndrome

 Juliane Winkelmann, Helmholtz Zentrum München: Dystonia – a heterogeneous rare neurological disease